Sikander Bakht: Career

-In 1998 Vajpayee was again appointed prime minister and Bakht was appointed Industry Minister, a post he held until 2002.
+In 1998, Vajpayee was again appointed prime minister and Bakht was appointed Industry Minister, a post he held until 2002.
+His open defiance of the BJP norms during Vajpayee's election as leader of the National Democratic Alliance led to him being sidelined.
 In addition, he was appointed the Leader of the House in Rajya Sabha.
-After serving an entire term as Industries Minister, Bakht retired from active politics and was appointed the Governor of Kerala in 2002.
-He was the first BJP leader ever to be appointed the governor of Kerala.
+Murli Manohar Joshi tried to replace Bakht as the Leader but his plan thwarted by Advani-Vajpayee.
+He lost his seat to Maya Singh, a BJP spokesperson.
+After serving an entire term as Industry Minister, Bakht retired from active politics on 9 April 2002 and few days later was appointed the Governor of Kerala.
+He was the first BJP leader ever to be appointed the governor of Kerala and was the oldest Governor of Kerela.
+He was highly popular and served in this post until his death.